 - If you’re travelling with children, between January 15 and March 15th, children must be over the age of 12.

 - It’s far from St. George’s so not as easy to arrange tours of the historic center or other attractions.

 - Closed August to October (check website for details).

 - There’s limited nightlife and it draws an older crowd.

 I’m not alone in being a fan.
-The Calabash Luxury Boutique Hotel & Spa was voted #1 Luxury Caribbean Resort of the Year by Trip Advisor for 2019 and The Caribbean Hotel and Tourism Association (CHTA) named owner Leo Garbutt 2020 Caribbean Hotelier of the Year – very well deserved!
+The Calabash Luxury Boutique Hotel & Spa was voted #1 Luxury Caribbean Resort of the Year by Trip Advisor for 2019 and The Caribbean Hotel and Tourism Association (CHTA) named owner Leo Garbutt 2020 Caribbean Hotelier of the Year.

-Tucked amid the palms of secluded Prickly Bay and family owned since 1987, the resort recently completed multi-million dollar renovations of its Beach Club, lobby, spa and pool zone, vaulting into the elite Relais & Chateaux collection.
+Tucked amid the palms of secluded Prickly Bay and family owned since 1987, this boutique hotel recently completed multi-million dollar renovations of its Beach Club, lobby, spa and pool zone, vaulting into the elite Relais & Chateaux collection.

 Highlights of Sandals Grenada Resort & Spa:

-- Award-winning brand offers a consistent 5-star luxury experience.
+- Award-winning luxury brand offers a consistent 5-star luxury experience.